castig/Frontend-Javascript-Rubric/README.md

 ***Functionality***

->Matching specifications
++  Matching specifications
->>The application functions exactly as intended.
+++ The application functions exactly as intended.
->>The application functions mostly as intended.
+++ The application functions mostly as intended.
->>The application does not function as intended.
+++ The application does not function as intended.

->>Javascript Console Errors
++ Javascript Console Errors
 No errors.
 Less than [number] errors.
 More than [number] errors.